 The Regular Meeting of the Board shall be on the second Monday of each month unless otherwise noted.
-Generally, the meeting shall be at the Library at 6:30 pm.
+The meeting shall be at the Library at 6:30 pm, unless advertised to the public.
 At the beginning of each fiscal year, the Board shall, by ordinance, set Regular Meeting dates for the upcoming fiscal year.
-The Secretary, Director, or President shall then provide local media with the meeting schedule and post the schedule in the Library and electronically. b.
-Special Meetings
+The Director, or President shall post the schedule in the Library and electronically.